 If you are undecided between the Breville Infuser vs. the Barista Express, we can assure you that both are thoughtfully designed semi-automatic espresso machines that can deliver a coffeehouse experience in your kitchen.
 Their primary difference is the built-in bean grinder that the Barista Express offers for an extra $100 and change.

-Should you pay the extra money for the Barista Express’s integrated grinder?
+We consider the Barista Express the best Breville espresso machine, but should you pay the extra money for its integrated grinder?
 Let’s compare the two models and find out.

 About the Breville Infuser and Barista Express

 The Breville Infuser is Breville’s most affordable full-size semi-automatic espresso machine.
 It appeals to users who relish the idea of craft espresso at home and don’t mind experimenting.
 You will flex your barista skills to achieve that perfect cup with this model’s combination of manual and automatic functionality.

 The Infuser offers features that rival those in more expensive machines.
 As its name indicates, it has a pre-infusion function to extract maximum flavor from coffee grounds.
 When extraction begins, the process expands the grounds under slow and even pressure before they undergo higher pressure.
 Pre-infusion produces a smoother, more balanced espresso and richer crema.

 The Infuser comes with a pressure gauge that monitors the water pressure delivered to the portafilter during extraction.
 As you brew, the indicator serves as feedback on your choice of grind, coffee amount, and tamping.

 Low pressure creates a weak espresso, whereas over-extraction from excessive pressure produces a bitter cup.